These treadmills are operated by the user without a motor. The belt moves by the motion of your feet as you push down and back on the belt.

 - Workout versatility - Higher-end machines typically have more options for you to fine-tune your workouts and get a totally customized cardio session whenever you want.

-Browse all running treadmills
+shop all running treadmills

 - Incline - An adjustable incline adds intensity to your workouts by mimicking uphill walking or running.
 This feature is designed to help you burn more calories and target muscles in your calves, glutes and hamstrings.